 James G. MooseSenior Partner

-Mr. Moose joined the firm in 1986 as an associate, became a partner in 1990, and is now a senior partner with the firm.
+Mr. Moose joined the firm in 1986 as an associate, became a partner in 1990, and is now the senior partner in the firm.
 His practice focuses on land use, water, and environmental matters, with an emphasis on issues arising under the California Environmental Quality Act (CEQA), the State Planning and Zoning Law, the National Environmental Policy Act (NEPA), the Endangered Species Act, the California Endangered Species Act, and other relevant land use and environmental statutes.
 He represents public agencies, project proponents, consulting firms, non-profit organizations, and individuals.
 He handles all phases of the land use entitlement process and permitting processes, including administrative approvals and litigation.
-Over the last two decades, he has also participated in drafting amendments to CEQA and the CEQA Guidelines.
+Over the course of his career, he has also participated in drafting amendments to CEQA and the CEQA Guidelines.

-Along with Tina Thomas and Whit Manley, he is co-author of Guide to the California Environmental Quality Act (11th ed.
+Along with his former partner Tina Thomas and Whit Manley (Of Counsel to RMM), Mr. Moose is co-author of Guide to the California Environmental Quality Act (11th ed.
 2007, Solano Press Books).

 Representative matters in which Mr. Moose is currently involved, or has recently been involved, include the following: